 Venous Stasis Dermatitis

 Venous Stasis Dermatitis is an advanced form of vein disease that presents itself primarily on the skin in the lower regions of the leg.
-It is commonly misdiagnosed as a dermatological condition and people who suffer with it often go years without knowing that it is actually underlying vein disease that is causing the problem.
+It is commonly misdiagnosed as a dermatological condition and people who suffer with it often go years without knowing that underlying vein disease is causing the problem.

 Venous Stasis Dermatitis occurs when blood becomes trapped in the lower leg and pressure begins to build inside the vein — a medical condition called venous hypertension.
 Left unchecked, this elevated pressure can cause the vein to leak fluid and blood cells into surrounding tissue and other smaller branch veins.
 When this happens, skin becomes discolored and itchy, which leads to scratching of the area and subsequent skin deterioration.
 It is a nasty snowball effect where skin can become cracked, swollen, weepy or crusted.
 Left unchecked still, it can lead to the development of venous stasis ulcers.

 Signs of Venous Stasis Dermatitis: